IoTStack/IoT-Phone/README.md

 # IoT Phone

-IoT Phone is [React Native](https://facebook.github.io/react-native/) app converting your iPhone to fully enabled IoT Device.
+IoT Phone is [React Native](https://facebook.github.io/react-native/) app making your iPhone fully featured IoT Device.
 It sends Accelerometer, Gyroscope, Magnetometer and Geolocation data via MQTT.
-It can be used as a showcase and playground for many fun apps, such as tracking your location or create own database of tracking data for example.
+It can be used as a showcase and playground for many fun apps, such as tracking your location or create own database of tracking data.

 # Setup